 One of the most common antagonistic relationships in the modern tech workspace (and arguably the dumbest), is the one between designers and developers.
+Many stereotypes feed this working relationship: “Designers are too artistic”, or “Developers are not flexible”.
 However, good, functional communication is possible, and here we will tell you how.